 Google Keep has become the best tool for me.
 The application starts quickly and works even when the internet connection is poor or completely absent.
-That is important to me.
+That’s important to me.
 There are, however, umpteen Android and iOS apps out there that are just as suitable and can also be used.

 I then delete my ideas and notes from Google Keep.
 I really just use it as a convenient place to quickly file my thoughts and ideas.
 My goal is to keep this container as empty as possible.

-And what’s left over are the tasks I can’t postpone.
+What’s left are the tasks I can’t postpone.
 This kind of task always exists in one way or another: “Prepare for the meeting tomorrow” is a task I have to do today or not at all.
-Because if I don’t prepare for the meeting tomorrow today, it will take place without me being prepared.
+Because if I don’t prepare for tomorrow’s meeting today, it’ll take place without me being prepared.
 And by then, my job of preparing for it will already be outdated.
 So, I take care of these tasks immediately.
 Sometimes I’m brave and deliberately don’t work on something.
 Then I just inform the others involved about my decision.
 But that’s not always possible, of course.

 A better method that many of our teams now use is the “WSJF” mnemonic from Donald G. Reinertsen (see “Recommended Reading”).
 This abbreviation stands for “Weighted Shortest Job First” and follows a pretty convincing logic: We start best with the small tasks that allow us to make the most progress.
 This allows us to make the best progress in the least amount of time.

-At this point, I do not want to cover the impact of WSJF in any detail, because only peripheral aspects of it relate to intranet systems.
+At this point, I don’t want to cover the impact of WSJF in any detail, because only peripheral aspects of it relate to intranet systems.
 But to be brief, similar to agile project management, we work on smaller tasks.
 We complete tasks more often.
-The system drives us to split larger packages into smaller ones, because this gives them a higher WSJF value.
+The system drives us to split larger packages into smaller ones because this gives them a higher WSJF value.

-Admittedly, I still regularly face the problem of planning to do a lot more than I actually have time to do.
+Admittedly, I still regularly face the problem of planning to do a lot more than I have time to do.
 And my work packages regularly end up being too unwieldy as well.
 I have to use WSJF to condition myself even better to keep the individual steps nice and small.
-I am still not 100% sure of the best way to handle the tasks I have to perform “today.”
-(There are apps for this – but I am sure this is also the reason why the Filofax still persists to this day).
+I’m still not 100% sure of the best way to handle the tasks I have to perform “today.”
+(There are apps for this – but I’m sure this is also the reason why the Filofax still persists to this day).
 But the most important aspect is this:

 What counts is what people do here and now.